 \subsection{Self-attention Mechanism}

 The self-attention mechanism \cite{vaswani2017attention} has achieved great success in the field of natural language processing (NLP).
-Due to the effectiveness and scalability of the self-attention mechanism, multiple works explore the combination of self-attention mechanism and convolutional neural network architecture in computer vision tasks.
+Due to the effectiveness and scalability of self-attention mechanism, multiple works explore the combination of self-attention mechanism and convolutional neural networks in computer vision tasks.

 Recently, pure transformer models or models combined pure transformer and convolutional neural networks are presented for computer vision tasks.
 Vision Transformer (ViT) \cite{dosovitskiy2020image} is the first to apply a standard transformer \cite{vaswani2017attention} to perform image classification tasks.
 When pretrained on a large-scale dataset, the performance of the ViT even surpass state-of-the-art ConvNets.
 To solve the problems faced by the migration of the standard transformer from the domain of natural language processing to the computer vision, Liu et al. \cite{liu2021swin} presented a hierarchical transformer, which applies shifted windows to compute the latent representation.
 Carion et al. \cite{carion2020end} proposed an encoder-decoder network for object detection (DETR), which applies the standard transformer to learn rich contextual semantic information.
 Inspired by DETR \cite{carion2020end}, Li et al. \cite{li2021medical} applied an effective squeeze-and expansion transformer layers for medical image segmentation.
 Jiang et al. \cite{jiang2021transgan} built a generative adversarial network architecture without convolution layers, which only uses the standard transformer.
 Han et al. \cite{han2021transformer} presented a transformer in transformer (TNT) network for image recognition.
 The TNT applies an outer transformer to learn global dependencies, and employs an inner transformer to extract useful features from pixel level.